Pethig F, Hoehle H, Hui KL, Lanz A (2024). “Behavior toward newcomers and contributions to online communities.” MIS Quarterly, forthcoming.

-In this paper, we study whether and how behavior toward newcomers impacts their socialization outcomes in online communities, such as retention and quality of contributions.
-Intuitively, more positive interactions should help newcomers adjust to the new environment, but the effect could be driven by endogenous responses: people interested in the community have an intrinsic propensity to participate, while their posts receive more positive responses from existing members.
-By exploiting a natural experiment on a large deal-sharing platform, we find that an intervention that reminds people to be more considerate to newcomers causes newcomer deals to receive 54% more comments with a more positive sentiment.
-In turn, we find that newcomers are 4% more likely to post another deal, suggesting an increase in retention.
-However, we do not observe any effect on the quality of subsequent contributions.
-Our evidence suggests that the intervention merely caused a temporary shock to the first contributions of newcomers, but failed to improve learning or motivate greater effort.
-We draw implications for the design of socialization processes to help communities improve the retention and performance of newcomers.
+In this paper, we study whether and how behavior toward newcomers impacts their socialization outcomes in terms of retention and quality of contributions in online communities.
+By exploiting a natural experiment on a large deal-sharing platform, we find that an intervention that proactively reminds other community members to be more considerate of newcomers causes newcomer deals to receive 54% more comments with a more positive sentiment.
+The newcomers are 10% more likely to post another deal, suggesting an increase in retention.
+However, we do not observe any effect of the intervention on the quality of subsequent contributions.
+Our evidence suggests that the intervention merely caused a temporary shock to newcomers’ first contributions but did not improve their learning or motivate greater efforts.
+We draw implications on the design of socialization processes to help communities improve the retention and performance of newcomers.

 Pethig F, Kroenung J (2023).
 “Biased humans, (un) biased algorithms?.”
 Journal of Business Ethics, 183, 637-652.